wilsonzlin/minify-html/README.md

 Also supports JS minification by plugging into [esbuild](https://github.com/evanw/esbuild).

 Available as:
-- CLI for Windows, macOS, and Linux.
+- CLI for macOS and Linux.
 - Rust library.
 - Native library for Node.js, Python, Java, and Ruby.